Jean-Antoine de Mesmes (diplomat): Order of the Holy Spirit

 In 1684 he became Provost and Master of Ceremonies of the Order of the Holy Spirit, which is the highest order of chivalry in France.
 However, membership and offices could be inherited and bought.
 He obtained his office from his eldest brother, Jean-Jacques, probably against payment.
 In 1703, he sold the office to his nephew, also called Jean-Antoine, but kept the right to wear the cordon bleu.

 His office at the Order of the Holy Spirit allowed him to wear the attributes of the order: the cordon bleu (blue ribbon), the "plaque" (cross to be worn on the breast) and the smaller cross attached to the cordon bleu.
 The broad blue ribbon and the breast cross are clearly visible on his portrait by Hyacinthe Rigaud.

 Judicial career

 Jean-Antoine followed in the steps of his father by starting a career in the judiciary.
 In 1661, he became Conseiller au Parlement; in 1667, Maître des requêtes; and finally, much later, in 1695, Conseiller d'État ordinaire.

 Diplomatic career

 His diplomatic career fell entirely into the reign of Louis XIV, who ruled France from the death of Cardinal Mazarin in 1661 to 1715.
-He served under three secretaries of state for foreign affairs: first under Simon Arnauld, marquis de Pomponne until 1679, then under Charles Colbert, marquis de Croissy until 1696, and finally under Charles's son Jean-Baptiste Colbert, marquis de Torcy, until the end of Louis XIV's reign.
+He served under three secretaries of state for foreign affairs: first under Simon Arnauld, marquis de Pomponne until 1679, then under Charles Colbert, Marquis de Croissy until 1696, and finally under Charles's son Jean Baptiste Colbert, Marquis of Torcy, until the end of Louis XIV's reign.
 Croissy was a younger brother of the great Colbert.